-Day Kimball Hospital CNOR earned the Strong Designation from Competency the & Credentialing Institute, which is given to facilities having at least 50% of its operating room nursing staff CNOR certified.
-Townsend The Medical Emergency Center achieved Always for Children Ready Pediatric Status in the Connecticut Emergency Medical Services for Children facility recognition program The CT Department of Public Health's latest Adverse Events Report showed Day Kimball Hospital was the only acute care hospital in the state to achieve zero adverse events in 2018, marking the second consecutive year that DKH has attained this achieveAttorney Edwin Higgins.
+Day Kimball Healthcare's 2019 employees of the month honored at the Annual Corporators Meeting.
+Attorney Edwin Higgins.
 Recognition: As testament to the dedication of DKH's staff, the evening concluded with the naming of DKH's 2019 Employee of the Year recipient, Wilbert Harris, housekeeper.
 The following employee of the month recipients were recognized at the meeting: Wendy Blackmar, pre-certification clerk; Katrina Lambert, project manager, Information Technology; Gyuljan Tahirova, RN, Intensive Care Unit; Darlene Sheldon, lead unit receptionist and technipatient care cian; Wilbert Harris, housekeeper; Vanmaly Sangasy, RN, Oncology; John Ruggieri, technical analyst, Information Technology; Allison Clancy, RN, Inpatient Behavioral Health Unit; Ryan Cowles, electrician; and Cindy Rondini, lead patient services representative, Outpatient Behavioral Health.
 At the meeting, DKH also celebrated and recognized 21 of its longest-serving employees who have dedicated 40 vears or more to the organization.
-And, to carry on a new tradition of recognizing corporators who have dedicated 25 years or more to the organization, 12 corporators were recognized for their longstanding commitment and passion to DKH's vision of community care for over a quarter century.
-For other highlights achievements and from DKH's 2019 fiscal year, view Day Kimball Healthcare's annual report at daykimball.org/ annualreport.
+And, to carry on a new tradition of recognizing corporators who have dedicated 25 years or more to the organization, 12 corporators were recognized for their longstanding commitment and passion to DKH's vision of community care for over a quarter centu- For other highlights achievements and from DKH's 2019 fiscal year, view Day Kimball Healthcare's report at daykimball.org/ annualreport.